denten-books/plain-text/proposal.md

 include a supplementary appendix that expands on the theoretical insight from each chapter with "experiments" that can be done in the command line (a textual human-computer interface built into most operating systems).
-These exercises could exist on paper or as a complimentary website.
+These exercises could exist on paper (as an Appendix) or as a complimentary website.
 Training in computational methods often begins with packaged tools that obscure the underlying complexity of the method.
-While writing a relatively complex piece of code a journalist in my class once confessed to being confused about the relationship between files and folders, for example. *Plain Text* is a book *about* files and folders: it is about textuality as encoded in specific ways on machines that have a shared engineering pedigree.
+For example, while writing a relatively complex piece of code a journalist in my class once confessed to being confused about the relationship between files and folders. *Plain Text* is a book *about* files and folders: it is about textuality as encoded in specific ways on machines that have a shared engineering pedigree.
 The hidden (but very much intended) side-effect of *Plain Text* is a measure of technical proficiency with Unix-based operating systems.
-Higher-level notions that address the political reality of computation, be it "open access," "freedom of information," or "online privacy" begin at that system level.
-The book's Technical Appendix will help build a practical foundation to the argument advanced within.
+Higher-level notions that address the political reality of computation, be they "open access," "freedom of information," or "online privacy", begin at that system level.
+The book's Technical Appendix would help build a practical foundation to the arguments advanced within.

 The book assumes no prior knowledge.
 It can be read sequentially as a conventional piece of scholarship in textual theory or new media studies.
 But